 BS 5250 acknowledges that occupants rarely use a building in the manner intended by the designer.
 It recommends adopting “fail-safe” solutions to account for the likely difference between theory and reality.

-To discuss the implications of BS 5250 on your next roofing project, contact your local Marley specialist who will guide you every step of the way.
+If you want to discuss BS 5250 on your next roofing project, contact your local Marley specialist or our Technical Team and they will help guide you every step of the way.